SamMast/Bamazon/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you up and running on your local machine for running the app.

 ### Prerequisites

+First, clone the repository to your machine.

-The project is included with a package-json file.
+The repository has an included "package-json" file.
 Use an npm install to get the necessary packages before running the program.
 Once up and running, navigate to the filepath in the terminal to get started.What things you need to install the software and how to install them

 ```
 npm install
 ```

-If the above install is not working for any reason, the 3 required npm packages to install are:
+If the above npm install is not working for any reason, you can install the necessary packages individually.
+The 3 required npm packages to install are:

 ```
 npm install inquirer